PaoloLanaro/Reversi/README.md

+# Extra Credit Assignment 9
+We changed a lot of things about our code, but most of it was just background changes.
+Some of the changes included in that hazy definition of background changes, was that we completely overhauled our Cell class.
+Our Cell class was pretty much exclusively useful for a hexagonal style of game, with methods to "get the neighbors of the cell".
+This was switched to coordinates being stored in our Cells.
+This made us rework some of our code in HexReversiCell to not have to use neighbors, and actually cut down on a *lot* of code!
+After having updated some methods in HexReversi, we started working on SquareReversi.
+We created an abstract class to hold all the code for reversi that was duplicated between the classes, and simply extended it in HexReversi.
+Overall the extra credit was done over the course of Friday, and we made a lot of big changes that served to cut down on our code :).

+#### Level 0 extra credit

+#### Level 1 extra credit
+For 'Level 1' of extra credit, all the code can be found in the SquareReversi class within the model package.
+The capturing being in 8 direction instead of 6 was very easy to fix and modify with our new Cell interfaces.
+The text view for this model can be found in the view package under SquareTextView.

+#### Level 2 extra credit
+For 'Level 2' of extra credit, all the code can be found in our view package under the SquareReversiFrame and SquareReversiPanel classes.
+Both the SquareReversiFrame and the HexReversiFrame classes implement the same interface, which we didn't change, called 'IView'.

+#### Level 3 & 4 extra credit
+For 'Level 3' and 'Level 4' of extra credit, we actually didn't modify the controller at all, and only slightly modified our strategies.
+We were using our deprecated neighbors getters in the GoForCornerStrategy, so we switched it to the new coordinate getters, and used a method we created called getScoreFor(int row, int col) to get scores for certain moves.

 # Review of Provider Code
 Strategy implementations did not implement all methods from the interface they inherit from a derived class causing some errors at compile time, so we had to comment out the strategies.